[Updated October 2024]

-I need to start this post by saying that Santa Fe is incredibly special.
-I can’t particularly pin down one reason why, but there’s something about the place that makes me want to go back ASAP.
-It may be the people, the food, the pueblo-style buildings or maybe the art scene?
-Whatever it is, mix it all together and a Santa Fe weekend is the perfect getaway.
+I must start this post by saying that Santa Fe, New Mexico is incredibly special.
+I can’t particularly pin down one reason why, but there’s something about this capital city that makes me want to go back ASAP.
+It may be the people, the food, the pueblo-style buildings, or maybe the art scene.
+Whatever it is, mix it all together, and a Santa Fe weekend is the perfect getaway.

 I honestly didn’t know what to expect at all before starting my Santa Fe weekend.
 Plus, this was my first trip to New Mexico, so I really didn’t know what to expect.

-Before booking the trip, all I knew was that I wanted a girls’ weekend getaway preferably somewhere relaxed and laid back where we could all work a few days and then enjoy the weekend.
-In the end, we looked at a map and decided a Santa Fe weekend was going to be our best choice.
+Before booking the trip, all I knew was that I wanted a girls’ weekend getaway, preferably somewhere relaxed and laid back, where we could all work a few days and then enjoy the weekend.
+Ultimately, we looked at a map and decided a Santa Fe weekend would be our best choice.

 Love to travel?
 Let’s be friends on Instagram!